kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 ## Connecting a client

 First, a virtual network port has to be created using the following Ned-Lua function.
-It has to be called on the commnication channel called `switch`, which has been created earlier.
+It has to be called on the communication channel called `switch`, which has been created earlier.

     create(obj_type, num_ds [, name, type, vlan])